 If you are eligible to make a tax-deductible contribution to a Traditional IRA, this is a great choice to make — for tax savings and to help you save more for retirement.

 Contributions to a Roth IRA aren't affected by participation in an employer-sponsored retirement plan.
-However, your ability to make Roth contributions may be limited based on your income.4 For 2018, single taxpayers can make a full contribution to a Roth if their MAGI is below $120,000.
-Eligibility phases out above that number, with no Roth contributions allowed your once MAGI reaches $135,000.
-For married taxpayers filing jointly, eligibility phases out with a MAGI between $189,000 and $199,000.
+However, your ability to make Roth contributions may be limited based on your income.4 For 2019, single taxpayers can make a full contribution to a Roth if their MAGI is below $122,000.
+Eligibility phases out above that number, with no Roth contributions allowed your once MAGI reaches $137,000.
+Married taxpayers filing jointly can make the full contribution to a Roth if their MAGI is below $193,000.
+Eligibility phases out once a married couple's MAGI exceeds $193,000, with no Roth IRA contributions allowed once it reaches $203,000.

 No matter which type of IRA you choose, the earlier you start saving for retirement, the better off you'll be.